DS-RF/Yambo_examples/README.md

 To generate the input file for the GW-BSE calculation:

-> yambo -o b -k sex -y h -F yambo_lr.in
+> yambo -o b -k sex -y h -V qp -F yambo_lr.in

 To correct *yambo_lr.in* file to insert GW QP correction: